inlbk/Getting-and-Cleaning-Data-Course-Project/README.md

 6. Retrieve a list of the names of the files within the downloaded zip file.

 7. Use the list of file names to unzip the following files and read them into a data table.
-See the experiment README file for a more detailed description of the experimental data.
+See the experimental README file for a more detailed description of the experimental data.

 	* XTest: 2947 observations of 561 numeric experimental features